cybercore-co-ltd/AICity2022-Track3/README.md

 ```
 ./reproduce_scripts/second_stage_classifier/inference.sh ./data/raw_video/A2 ./actionformer.json
 ```
-After running this script: we have result file: ./actionformer_mulview_ssc.json which is used for post-processing.
+After running this script: we have result file: ./actionformer_mulview_ssc.json which is used for post-processing in the next step.

+### Step 3: post-processing and generate submission file on Server.
+TBD.